Skip to main content

 A

-Account Recovery Abuse - Exploiting password reset workflows to gain unauthorized access
+Account Recovery Abuse - Exploiting password reset workflows to gain unauthorized access.
+Attackers target weak recovery methods like security questions or backup email addresses.

 C

-Customer Service Social Engineering - Manipulating support staff to bypass security controls
+Customer Service Social Engineering - Manipulating support staff to bypass security controls, reset passwords, or change account settings without proper verification.

 F